 Bonjou!
 Learn to Speak Haitian Creole

 Bonjou! ...Mèsi! ...E Orevwa!
-Check out the Audio Lesson of the Week.
+Check out our Audio bits.
 Do as many exercises as you need.
 Take an online QUIZ and get your answers right away.
 Finish a crossword puzzle.
 Reinforce your learning with the Audio/Video exercises.
 Search for English or Haitian Creole words translation.
 Also search the whole site for expressions, idioms and grammar rules.
-And ask questions about the language in the ASK ME ANYTHING section.
+And ask questions about the language in the ASK QUESTIONS HERE section.

 Most requested translations added here for your convenience: I love you →Mwen renmen w.
 I miss you →Mwen sonje w.My love! → Lanmou mwen!

 my best - tout sa m kapab your best- tout sa w kapab

 is this your best? - Eske se tout sa w ka fè?

 yes this is my best. - Wi se tout sa m ka fè You are the best! - Se ou kap mennen!, Ou se tòp la!